 According to an international survey Israelis like Indians the most.
 There is a ground swell of pro-Israel opinion in India also as an all-weather friend.
 For long the India-Israel relations were held hostage to India’s support for Palestine; dependence on Arab oil; indirect influence of Arab Muslim populations on Indian domestic politics; India being closer to Soviet Union; and also large Indian expatriate labour in the Arab countries.
-Three events that brought the change were the collapse of Soviet Union, Arab-Israeli peace accord, and India’s rise as an economic power that give itself confidence.
+Three events that brought the change were the dissolution of Soviet Union, Arab-Israeli peace accord, and India’s rise as an economic power that give it self confidence.
 India establishment of diplomatic relations with Israel in 1992, and formal defence ties in 1996.
 Ever since, there has been no looking back.
 The two countries first became close during the first National Democratic Alliance (NDA) regime, and more recently the body language between Prime Ministers Modi and Netanyahu has been extremely warm and with a desire to move forward much faster.
 The two countries have an extensive economic, military, and strategic relationship.
 Israel was one of the few countries that chose not to condemn India’s Pokhran nuclear tests in 1998.
 Credibility of Israel as a reliable defence partner was reinforced during the Kargil War when Israel supported with electronic pods and laser bomb kits and the Unmanned Aerial Vehicle (UAV).
 In 2017, Indian Air Force (IAF) participated in the Blue Flag exercise in Uvda air force base in southern Israel for the first time, where it deployed IAF’s elite Garud Commandos and a Hercules C-130J-30 Super Hercules plane.

 Israel’s arms sales to India is the bedrock of the strategic partnership.
 India is the largest buyer of Israeli military equipment, and Israel is now the third-largest defence supplier to India after Russia and USA.
 Israel is also conscious of India’s desire to become independent for defence production and push ‘Make in India’, and unlike USA and Russia who are sensitive to technology transfer, Israel is a little more willing to share some up-end technology.
 Their strengths are in Surface-to-Air Missile (SAM) systems, UAVs, precession munitions, airborne radars, including for the AWACs, Ballistic Missile Defence, armoured vehicles, smart munitions, systems upgrades, Night Vision Goggles, and Head-Up-Displays, among others.
 Military and strategic ties extend to intelligence sharing on terrorist groups, cooperation in space, counter-terrorism, and cyber security.